 I grew up in small Wisconsin towns.
 Due to my father's work, I attended two grade schools and three high schools.
 I have fond memories of each.

-turned me on to mysteries and Mark Twain to humor.
-I really didn't read many superhero comic books.
-I preferred The Phantom
+The Hardy Boys turned me on to mysteries and Mark Twain to humor.
+I really didn't read many superhero comic books such as Superman and Batman.
+I preferred The Phantom and Uncle Scrooge adventures.

-My high school and college reading took me into Robert Heinlein and Michael Crichton.
+My high school and college reading took me into Robert Heinlein, Douglas Adams, and Michael Crichton.